 - When people are afraid to speak out in favor of an investigation or in defense of the victims because they’ll be socially ostracized, financially damaged, or threatened with violence by other members of the group.

 Excessive loyalty to a group makes life much easier for perpetrators of abuse.
-They know which roles or positions will deflect scrutiny or vest them with authority and a sufficient degree of power.
+They know which roles will deflect scrutiny or vest them with authority and a sufficient degree of power.
 They can determine when people are likely to look away and deny what’s happening.
 They know what language to use (such as religious pieties or political jargon) to downplay the abuse or wave it away with a superficial resolution (such as a weak apology or call for immediate reconciliation) that silences the victims.

 It’s possible to feel loyal to a group while remaining aware of the following: